Skip to Content

 If mosquitoes get into these containers, the olive oil will keep them from breeding, and because oil floats to the top, rainwater can still be drained from the bottom without oil contamination.

-According to scientists, we only have about 18 years before running out of fresh, clean, usable water, making water conservation even more necessary than ever before.
+According to scientists, we only have about 18 years before running out of fresh, clean, usable Water, making water conservation even more necessary.

 History is known to repeat itself, and if we have learned anything from the Mayans, we are only given limited water sources.

-If water sources become scarce or even contaminated, it could cause much more significant effects to modern life beyond belief.
+If water sources become scarce or even contaminated, it could cause much more significant effects on modern life beyond belief.

 DIY Filter for wastewater when watering plants